Anbehner/Android-Project/docs/_posts/2017-06-27-TestCase_Design.md

 3. Errors in data structures or External database access.<br>
 4. Behavior or performance errors.<br>

-The following Table shows the five functional requirements which are considered for the Black Box Testing:<br>
+The following table shows the five functional requirements which are being considered to perform Black Box Testing<br>

 ![BlackBoxTesting_Requrements]({{site.baseurl}}/images/BlackBox_Testing_Table.jpg " BlackBoxTesting_Requrements ")<br>

-### Requirement-1:
+### Requirement-1:<br>

 As a user I want to secure my budget planner with the passcode.

 ### Testcase-1:

-Title: Log In Activity: Authentication of the user
+Title: Log In Activity: Authentication of the user<br>

-Description: A registered user (i.e.after setting a passcode for the application) should be able to successfully login by entering the passcode.
+Description: A registered user (i.e.after setting a passcode for the application) should be able to successfully login by entering the passcode.<br>

-Precondition: User must already had set the passcode
+Precondition: User must already had set the passcode<br>

-Testing Steps:
+Testing Steps:<br>
-1.Open the Money management Application.
+1. Open the Money management Application.<br>
-2.In “Enter Passcode” field Enter the registered passcode.
+2. In “Enter Passcode” field Enter the registered passcode.<br>
-3.Click Login Button.
+3. Click Login Button.<br>

-Expected Result:
+Expected Result:<br>
-1. User should be able to login successfully, if the entered passcode matches with the registered passcode.
+1. User should be able to login successfully, if the entered passcode matches with the registered passcode.<br>

-2. If the Entered passcode does not match with the registered passcode an error message should be shown “wrong password”.
+2. If the Entered passcode does not match with the registered passcode an error message should be shown “wrong password”.<br>

 ### Requirement-2:<br>

-I want to add my income transaction by selecting the Date, Category, Payment Type, and with some additional notes (optional).
+I want to add my income transaction by selecting the Date, Category, Payment Type, and with some additional notes (optional).<br>

 ### Testcase-2:

-Title: Income Transaction: Addition of new income transaction by the user.
+Title: Income Transaction: Addition of new income transaction by the user.<br>

-Description: A registered user should be able to successfully add a new income transaction by choosing the date, category, payment method and with additional notes (optional).
+Description: A registered user should be able to successfully add a new income transaction by choosing the date, category, payment method and with additional notes (optional).<br>

-Precondition: User has logged in successfully.
+Precondition: User has logged in successfully.<br>

-Testing Steps:
+Testing Steps:<br>

-1. Open the Money management Application.
+1. Open the Money Management Application.<br>
-2. Log in using the passcode.
+2. Log in using the Passcode.<br>
-3. Click on the income icon on the startup screen to navigate to the income activity screen.
+3. Click on the income icon on the startup screen to navigate to the income activity screen.<br>
-4. Select desired Date, Category and payment Type.
-(Mandatory).
+4. Select desired Date, Category and Payment Type.
+(Mandatory).<br>
-5. Enter the amount.
+5. Enter the amount.<br>
-6. Add additional notes for the transaction if required. (optional).
+6. Add additional notes for the transaction if required. (optional).<br>
-7. Click  AddIncome Button.
+7. Click  AddIncome Button.<br>

-Expected Result:
+Expected Result:<br>

-1. New income transaction should be added successfully to the database.
+1. New income transaction should be added successfully to the database.<br>

-2. This can be verified by clicking ViewIncome Button.
+2. This can be verified by clicking ViewIncome Button.<br>

 ### Requirement-3:<br>

-I want to add my expense transaction by selecting the Date, Category, Payment Type, and with some additional notes (optional).
+As a user I want to add my expense transaction by selecting the Date, Category, Payment Type, and with some additional notes (optional).

-### Testcase-3:
+### Testcase-3:<br>

-Title: Expense Transaction: Addition of new income transaction by the user.
+Title: Expense Transaction: Addition of new income transaction by the user.<br>

-**Description:** A registered user should be able to successfully add a new expense transaction by choosing the date, category, payment method and with additional notes (optional).
+Description: A registered user should be able to successfully add a new expense transaction by choosing the date, category, payment method and with additional notes (optional).<br>

-**Precondition:** User has logged in successfully.
+Precondition: User has logged in successfully.<br>

-**Testing Steps:**
+Testing Steps:<br>

-1. Open the Money management Application.
+1. Open the Money Management Application.<br>
-2. Log in using the passcode.
+2. Log in using the Passcode.<br>
-3. Click on the expense icon on the startup screen to navigate to the income activity screen.
+3. Click on the expense icon on the startup screen to navigate to the income activity screen.<br>
 4. Select desired Date, Category and payment Type.
-(Mandatory).
+(Mandatory).<br>
-5. Enter the amount.
+5. Enter the amount.<br>
-6. Add additional notes for the transaction if required. (optional).
+6. Add additional notes for the transaction if required. (optional).<br>
-7. Click  AddExpense Button.
+7. Click  AddExpense Button.<br>

 **Expected Result:**

-1. New expense transaction should be added successfully to the database.
+1. New expense transaction should be added successfully to the database.<br>

-2. This can be verified by clicking ViewExpense Button.
+2. This can be verified by clicking ViewExpense Button.<br>

-Requirement-4:
+### Requirement-4:<br>

-I want to filter my income transaction by selecting the dates, Category and payment type.
+I want to filter my income transaction by selecting the dates, Category and payment type.<br>

-Testcase-4:
+### Testcase-4:<br>

-Title: Filter Transaction: Filter the income based on Date range , category and Payment method.
+Title: Filter Transaction: Filter the income based on Date range , category and Payment method.<br>

-Description: A registered user should be able to successfully Filter the income based on Date range, category and Payment method.
+Description: A registered user should be able to successfully Filter the income based on Date range, category and Payment method.<br>

-Precondition:
+Preconditions:<br>

-1. User has logged in successfully.
+1. User has logged in successfully.<br>
-2. Income transactions have been added to the database.
+2. Income transactions have been added to the database.<br>

-Testing Steps:
+Testing Steps:<br>

-1. Open the Money management Application.
+1. Open the Money management Application.<br>
-2. Log in using the passcode.
+2. Log in using the passcode.<br>
-3. Click on the menu icon on the start up screen.
+3. Click on the menu icon on the start up screen.<br>
-4. Click on the settings and then Click on the filter Income Button
+4. Click on the settings and then Click on the filter Income Button.<br>
-5. Choose the from date and To date from the calendar pop up to filter based on dates
+5. Choose the from date and To date from the calendar pop up to filter based on dates.<br>
-6. Choose category and payment method on which the user wants to filter the income transaction.
+6. Choose category and payment method on which the user wants to filter the income transaction.<br>
-7. Click  Filter Income Button.
+7. Click  Filter Income Button.<br>

-Expected Result:
+Expected Result:<br>

-1. Once the Filter Income Button is clicked, the popup should show up displaying the income transactions according to the selected dates and category and payment type.
+1. Once the Filter Income Button is clicked, the popup should show up displaying the income transactions according to the selected dates and category and payment type.<br>

-Requirement-5:
+### Requirement-5:<br>

-I want to see the overview of Income/Expense Transactions on the start up screen.
+I want to see the overview of Income/Expense Transactions on the start up screen.<br>

-Testcase-5:
+### Testcase-5:<br>

-Title: Transaction Overview
+Title: Transaction Overview<br>

-Description: A registered user should be able to see the overview of income and expense transactions on the start up screen on click of a button.
+Description: A registered user should be able to see the overview of income and expense transactions on the start up screen on click of a button.<br>

-Precondition:
+Precondition:<br>

-1. User has logged in successfully.
+1. User has logged in successfully.<br>
-2. Income transactions have been added to the database.
+2. Income transactions have been added to the database.<br>
-3.Expense transactions have been added to the data base.
+3.Expense transactions have been added to the data base.<br>

-Testing Steps:
+Testing Steps:<br>

-1. Open the Money management Application.
+1. Open the Money management Application.<br>
-2. Log in using the passcode.
+2. Log in using the passcode.<br>
-3. Click on the Income Overview Button on the startup screen to see the income transactions overview.
+3. Click on the Income Overview Button on the startup screen to see the income transactions overview.<br>
-4. Click on the Expense Overview Button on the startup screen to see the expense transactions overview.
+4. Click on the Expense Overview Button on the startup screen to see the expense transactions overview.<br>

-Expected Result:
+Expected Result:<br>

-1. Once the Income Overview Button is clicked, the popup should show up displaying the income transactions which are successfully added to the database.
+1. Once the Income Overview Button is clicked, the popup should show up displaying the income transactions which are successfully added to the database.<br>

-2. Once the Expense Overview Button is clicked, the popup should show up displaying the expense transactions which are successfully added to the database.
+2. Once the Expense Overview Button is clicked, the popup should show up displaying the expense transactions which are successfully added to the database.<br>